jernejk/CognitiveServicesDemo.CustomerSupport/README.md

 You can either use your microphone or put a `.wav` as parameter to the app for speech to text + analysis.
 When using a microphone, the app will listen for your input and will start analyzing as soon as it detect a bit longer pause.

+The text is then processed by Text Analysis v3.0 (also supports v2.1).

 ![Demonstration of the app when using a microphone](img/cognitive-services-demo-customer-support.png) **Figure: Demonstration of the app.**

 ## Prerequisites

+You'll need .NET Core 3.1 SDK to run the code.
+For testing you need either a microphone or a `.wav` audio file.

-Create following Cognitive Services in Azure Portal:
+**Create following Cognitive Services in Azure Portal:**

 * Cognitive Services Speech
 * Cognitive Services Text Analysis